vmorgan-lab/pet-drs/README.md

 A swarmchart will be outputted with the PET DRS score, along with a PET_LI.nii image.
 The PET_LI.nii image can be overlaid on the wT1.nii image (patient's T1 in MNI space) or the MNI template for visualization (see examples in Sainburg et al., 2024).
 Note that as per Sainburg et al., 2024, a PET DRS < 0.22 is suggestive of an Engel I outcome after surgery.

 # Example Usage (put T1.nii and PET.nii in "test_folder"):
+Resection of right amygdala and hippocampus (right selective amygdalohippocampectomy):

 pet_drs('test_folder',[4102,4202],'rsah',1)

 pet_drs('test_folder','Right SAH','rsah',1)